phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 3000403
-#Number of Trump Tweets: 995380
+#Number of Trump Tweets: 995900
-#Number of Cruz Tweets: 590259
+#Number of Cruz Tweets: 590565
-#Number of Clinton Tweets: 374211
+#Number of Clinton Tweets: 374411
-#Number of Rubio Tweets: 307644
+#Number of Rubio Tweets: 307819
 #Number of Jeb!
-Tweets: 288429
+Tweets: 288592
-#Number of Sanders Tweets: 215766
+#Number of Sanders Tweets: 215893
-#Number of Carson Tweets: 127033
+#Number of Carson Tweets: 127092
-#Number of Kasich Tweets: 100136
+#Number of Kasich Tweets: 100197
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---